 Seeing Differently: The Phillips Collects for a New Century

 WASHINGTON, DC—As the centerpiece of The Phillips Collection’s centennial celebrations, the museum presents the exhibition Seeing Differently: The Phillips Collects for a New Century.
-Building on Duncan Phillips's founding principle of inspiring others to "see beautifully," and drawn from the museum’s growing permanent collection of over 6,000 works, Seeing Differently will highlight over 200 diverse artistic expressions by artists from the 19th century to the present, including paintings, works on paper, prints, photographs, sculptures, quilts, and videos.
-Spread throughout the entire museum, the exhibition will explore the complexities of our ever-changing world through four themes: identities, histories, place, and the senses.
-Seeing Differently will be on view from February 20 through September 12, 2021.
+Building on Duncan Phillips’s founding principle of inspiring others to “see beautifully,” and drawn from the museum’s growing permanent collection of nearly 6,000 works, Seeing Differently will highlight over 200 diverse artistic expressions by artists from the 19th century to the present, including paintings, works on paper, prints, photographs, sculptures, quilts, and videos.
+Spread throughout the entire museum, the exhibition will explore the complexities of our ever-changing world through four themes—identity, history, place, and the senses—with special focus on recent acquisitions that showcase how the museum’s dynamic collection continues to evolve.
+Seeing Differently will be on view from March 6 through September 12, 2021.

 In 2021, The Phillips Collection, America’s first museum of modern art, celebrates its centennial.
 The museum opened its doors 100 years ago as a memorial to founder Duncan Phillips’s father, Duncan Clinch Phillips, and brother, James, who died in the 1918 flu epidemic.
 Recognizing the healing power of art, Phillips sought to share his “living” collection in a welcoming space and to inspire others to find beauty in the artist’s unique way of seeing the world.
 Seeing Differently: The Phillips Collects for a New Century at once commemorates the museum’s centennial and launches its next vibrant chapter.